Why and How to Invest in Open Research Infrastructure?

 IOI aims to provide evidence-based guidance to institutions and funders of open infrastructure, ultimately improving its funding and sustainability in ways aligned with the values of the institution itself – and not commercial interests (learn more about IOI).

 In “VIVO Talks!”
-Emmy Tsang is going to point out what defines “infrastructure” in general and “open infrastructure” in particular in the understanding of IOI.
-Furthermore, she is going to shed light on what makes a healthy research infrastructure and how stakeholders and various communities can benefit from it.
-Finally, she is going to suggest how the Berlin University Alliance could further support building a sustainable, collaborative research ecosystem across its partner organizations.
+Emmy Tsang pointed out what defines “infrastructure” in general and “open infrastructure” in particular in the understanding of IOI.
+Furthermore, she shed light on what makes a healthy research infrastructure and how stakeholders and various communities can benefit from it.
+The presentation from this session is available online (presentation).

 About “VIVO Talks!”